 Or, take a longer, cruisier option aboard Pure Cruise’s 53-foot luxury yacht Tiua, the perfect way to really disconnect from the world as you sail across the clear blue lake.
 Along the way, enjoy fishing for trout, relaxing in beanbags on the bow, drinks in the galley or on deck from the licensed bar, and the crew’s renowned attentive and professional service.
 There’s a lot of scope to tailor a cruise to your linking, as well, so give them a call to discuss.

-Number 8 is just a block from Eat Streat, so if you feel like a short walk followed by a cold drink, head toward the lake to find CBK’s new beer garden, The Rotorua International, Brew, Atticus Finch or Ambrosia – all excellent places to unwind and catch up on all that’s been going on in your worlds.
+The Goat is just a block from Eat Streat, so if you feel like a short walk followed by a cold drink, head toward the lake to find CBK’s new beer garden or Rotorua-brewed beers at Brew, or Ambrosia – excellent places to unwind and catch up on all that’s been going on in your worlds.

 Ready for more adventure?
 Book in for the Ultimate Tour at Rotorua Canopy Tours.
 Ziplining through an ancient forest with this multi award-winning company is an experience that’s both incredible and unforgettable.
 Not only will you fly across six ziplines for a total of 1,200 metres, but you’ll traverse a 50-metre-high cliff walkway, three suspended swing bridges, an 18-metre-high controlled descent, and more.
 Incredible!

-If you time it right and your thirst buds are pinging for something refreshing, head across the road from the HQ of Rotorua Canopy Tours to Volcanic Hills Winery atop Mt Ngongotahā.
-To get there, take the Skyline Rotorua Gondola up the mountain to the Tasting Room where vintner Brent Park will help you learn which wines you like and why.
+If you time it right and your thirst buds are pinging for something refreshing after your tour, head across the road from the HQ of Rotorua Canopy Tours to Volcanic Hills Winery atop Mt Ngongotahā.
+To get there, take the Skyline Rotorua Gondola up the mountain to the Tasting Room to enjoy the tipples of Rotorua's only winery.
 Or skip the tasting, request your preferred variety, add in a platter of nibbles if you’d like, and check out the stunning views of Lake Rotorua and the cityscape.
 Open daily from 12-6pm.

-Just about the time Volcanic Hills closes up is a great time to try the Night Luge at Skyline, which is currently open until 10pm Saturday nights, and 8pm the rest of the week.
-Keep an eye on this page for any updates to these hours.
+Just about the time Volcanic Hills closes up is a great time to try the Night Luge at Skyline, which is currently open daily until 10pm through to the end of January.
+From February 1st, keep an eye on this page for updates to these hours.

-One of our newest trails to open is the Whakarewarewa Forest Loop, a 33km circular route that offers variety, culture and views.
+One of the newest trails to open –and gain Great Ride status – is Whakarewarewa Forest Loop, a 33km circular route that offers variety, culture and views.
 If you’re a confident rider, this is a great trail for a group ride.
-There are plenty of spots to stop and take in the gorgeous views (as well as rehydrate and rest your legs) and you’ll find the variety of uphill, downhill and flat sections interesting, fun and fairly easy to navigate.
+There are plenty of spots to stop and take in the gorgeous views, including the one above, and you’ll find the variety of uphill, downhill and flat sections interesting, fun and fairly easy to navigate.

-E-bikes are welcome and if you don’t have one of those or any kind of mountain bike of your own, just get in touch with Mountain Bike Rotorua or Planet Bike and they’ll sort you out with the right gear.
+E-bikes are welcome and if you don’t have one of those or any kind of mountain bike of your own, just get in touch with Mountain Bike Rotorua, Planet Bike or Electric Bike Rotorua and they’ll sort you out with the right gear.
 They also offer guided tours if you wish to have a local expert join your group.

-Pro tip: Mountain biking is popular in summer so book your rental bikes well in advance, if you can.
+Pro tip: Mountain biking is very popular here so book your rental bikes well in advance, if you can.